Subham-Maity/docker_tutorial/README.md

 ## **Docker Chapters**
+> Small Tips: Starting with `⚡` means that it is a command that you can run in your terminal.
 - [**Why should I use Docker 🐳 ?**](#why-should-i-use-docker--)
 - [**Then what is Docker? 🐳**](#then-what-is-docker-)
   - [**So we use docker for :**](#so-we-use-docker-for--)